clara-parabricks-workflows/DeepSAP/README.md

 ## Version History
 ### v0.1.0
-* Added GPU-accelerated GSNAP.
+* Added GPU-accelerated GSNAP v2025-04-19.
 The runtime image now ships a CUDA-accelerated GSNAP build with both Stage-1 (r2d) and Stage-2 (localdb) running on the GPU by default; tunable passthrough knobs are exposed via `--localdb-batch`, `--localdb-scratch`, and `--batch-nreads` (see [Command-line Arguments](#command-line-arguments)).
 * Added `--mode` flag to explicitly select pipeline mode (`index`, `GSNAP+TSJS`).
 The default `GSNAP+TSJS` preserves the v0.0.x end-to-end behaviour, including auto-building a GSNAP index when `--gsnap_idx` is omitted.
 * Bug fix: output BAM is now correctly suffixed with `.bam`.
 * Bug fix: SAM records with empty CIGAR strings are now normalised to `*` before being written to the BAM stream.